ryanj/kong-operator/README.md

 ## Usage

 The operator is built using the controller + third party resource model.
-Once the controller is deployed to your cluster, it will automatically create the ThirdPartyResource.
-Next create a Kubernetes object type elasticsearchCluster to deploy the elastic cluster based upon the TPR.
+Once the controller is [deployed to your cluster](#deploy-operator), it will automatically create a `ThirdPartyResource`, establishing a new API endpoint for managing Kong services.
+Next create [a Kubernetes object type `KongCluster`](https://raw.githubusercontent.com/upmc-enterprises/kong-operator/master/example/example-kong-cluster.json) [to deploy the kong cluster](#deploy-sample-cluster) based upon the TPR.

 ## Demo